The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 That's correct.

-We'd get stories from Walmart customers, Walmart suppliers.
+We've got stories from Walmart customers, Walmart suppliers.

-Uh it's just absurd.
+It's just absurd.

 Somebody go out and do that poll.

-They think it's demoralizing the troops, and they don't think it's helpful.
+They think it's demoralizing the troops and they don't think it's helpful.

 And they think it's being done for purely political reasons.

-And fifty-five percent of Democrats agree with this.
+And 55% of Democrats agree with this.

 Now you've got the economy coming up.